 - When there is no specific requirement, we recommend you consider the style and color that best complement your skin tone and body type, and show off your personality!

 - We recommend variety: 2-3 outfits for a full session and 1-2 outfits for a light session.
 For example, if you are a female ballet dancer, you can bring leotards of different colors and cuts, a tutu, or a light flowing skirt that coordinates with your leotard.
 You can also bring leggings or pants for a contemporary vibe.

 Costumes are a big component of a photoshoot.
 Be creative and daring!
 Think about colors, volume, and shape.
 When in doubt, bring more so we have options to choose from.

-- We have a variety of fabrics you can use.
+- We have a variety of fabrics you can use to complement your movement.

 - Bring the props that you want to dance or play with during your photo session.
 It could be some accessories like a hat or a rain jacket, or an object: people brought poker cards, tree branches, and baking pans in the past and we made creative use of them all. 😀

 - When there is no specific requirement, we recommend you start with your hair up and then let it down later in the shoot.

 - Light makeup, tone it down a bit from the stage makeup.

 On the day of your dance photo session